ushichka/dmcp/Readme.md

  ```bash
  python -m capture_depth --mesh <meshfile_path_here> --outIm <path_imagefilepathhere>.csv --outK <path_camera_intrinsics>.csv --outP <path_projectionmat>.csv
  ```
     * This will open up a PyVista 3D visualisation window.
+	* **Make the interface FULLSCREEN (important as this is the image that will be save)**
-Navigate using the interface till you have a view that broadly matches that of your experimental image.
+	* Navigate using the interface till you have a view that broadly matches that of your experimental image (it's useful having the experimental image on another window for comparison).
     * Once you're happy with the match, you can close the window.
 An output depth-map image will be saved along with the camera intrinsics and projection matrix as csv files.

 #### Step 2: Annotating matching points between depth map and your camera image